Post

 # Mint cache

-# Corresponds to the installation path we specified in the Makefile under ./mint
+# Corresponds to the installation path specified in Makefile under ./mint

 - name: Cache Mint